baldonharris/Vagrant-ubuntu-trusty64-xfce/README.md

-A vagrant based on ubuntu/trusty64 for Virtual Box packed with:
+A vagrant box based on ubuntu/trusty64 for Virtual Box with provisions such as:

--> XFCE
+1. XFCE
--> git
+2. git
--> docker
+3. docker
--> docker-compose
+4. docker-compose
--> npm
+5. npm
--> composer
+6. composer
--> chrome
+7. chrome

 To start: